GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - Water detected.
 :::

 Where multiple factors impeding a clear observation are detected, a combination of the decimal values will be set by adding the relevant decimal values together.
-Notable combination values include Cloudy Terrain (Cloud + High Slope; 64 + 16 = 80), Shady Water (Water + Cloud Shadow; 128 + 32 = 160), and Cloudy Water (Water + Cloud; 128 + 64 = 192).
-The table also contains combinations of three and four values such as Cloudy Terrain + Shady Water (which is composed of Cloud + High Slope + Water + Cloud Shadow).
+Notable combinations include 'High Slope + Cloud' (64 + 16 = 80), 'Cloud Shadow + Water' (128 + 32 = 160), and 'Cloud + Water' (128 + 64 = 192).
+Three or more values can be combined, for example High Slope + Cloud + Cloud Shadow + Water which is 240.

-The following table represents these combinations of decimal values.
-The grey boxes are impossible values that cannot occur for various reasons.
+The following table shows these combinations of decimal values.
+Some values cannot occur, for any of several reasons, and these values are greyed-out in the table.

 :::{include} ../../../_components/water-observations-combination-decimals-table.md
 :::